[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Journalists are writers by trade and receive hundreds of pitches weekly.
 They're often quick to spot generic, AI-generated content.

-To earn coverage, you need a pitch that convinces journalists your ideas are worth covering.
+To earn media coverage, arguably the most valuable comms channel for executive visibility, you need a pitch that convinces journalists your ideas are worth covering.

 You then need strong interpersonal skills across email, phone, and in person to build rapport, provide additional context, and ultimately see out the opportunity.